RaphacePrime/Group_23/README.md

 This is the project of Group 23 about "My Shelfie" for "Programmazione a oggetti" exam, year 2022/2023

-## Important informations

 ## Instructions

-* To play a game, you need to open the file "My_Shelife23.exe", then read these intruction to play:
+* To play a game, you need to open the Java project "MyShelife_Group23" with Eclipse or other IDE
+* Run the _"Main.java"_ as a Java project, then read these intruction to play:
     * Insert how many players want to play (minimum of 2 and maximum of 4)
     * Insert the players' names
     * Press ENTER to step-by-step proceed to the setting of the game